danluu/fs-errors/README.md

 In the case of the -largefile images, `test.txt` contains the letters of the alphabet repeated enough to make 8K of text.
 See `images/large_test.txt`.

 To find the error offset for a new filesystem, you can open the file up in a hex editor, find the byte offset, and divide the byte offset by 512.

+This error injection mechanism seems similar or possibly equivalent to the mechanism used in the IRON file systems paper.